Fast read

 Insulating your basement is important and can bring many benefits.
 It helps save money on heating, keeps your basement dry and comfy, and is good for the environment.
 When your basement is well-insulated, it keeps the heat inside, so you don’t need to use as much energy to stay warm.

-Adding insulation to the floor of your unfinished basement not only makes your home warmer but also keeps the lower parts of your house cozy.
+Adding insulation to the floor of your unfinished basement not only makes your home warmer but also keeps the lower parts of your house cosy.
 A basement with insulation on its outer walls is called a “conditioned environment.”
 This means it’s controlled for temperature and humidity, making it more comfortable and preventing issues like mould.

 Consider getting advice from experts to make sure your home is insulated well and enjoyable to live in.